 The idea is simple: always be prepared.
 The Dime is a mini multi-tool with an impressive list of features, ensuring you are ready for anything.
 This butterfly open tool fits on your keychain yet has 12 useful tools.
-Available in multiple colors and a bladeless version as well.

 The Dime Travel takes Gerber’s clever mini keychain multi-tool and adds features for use during and after air travel.
 This is a bladeless keychain multi-tool, making it safe for use in facilities with a no-knife standard, as well as for the airport security line.
 It suspends neatly from a keychain and provides resource for a wide swath of problem-solving potential.
 With its series of useful tools, including spring-loaded needle nose pliers, the tiny, lightweight Dime spins out assistance as needed.